 David M. Bienvenu, Jr.

-David M. Bienvenu, Jr. is a founding member of our firm and practices in the area of general litigation with an emphasis on toxic tort, mass tort/class action, environmental, product liability, and commercial litigation in both federal and state court.
+David M. Bienvenu, Jr. is a founding member of our firm and practices in the area of general litigation with an emphasis on toxic tort, mass tort/class action, insurance coverage/bad faith, product liability, and commercial litigation in both federal and state court.

-David has defended Fortune 500 companies and other valued clients in litigation related to asbestos premises liability, silica premises liability, occupational hearing loss, groundwater contamination, product liability, and toxic releases in the environment and workplace.
+David has represented Fortune 500 companies and individuals in litigation related to asbestos premises liability, recovery of commercial losses, business disputes, groundwater contamination, product liability, and toxic releases in the environment and workplace.
 David has served as first chair trial counsel in numerous jury and non-jury trials both inside and outside of Louisiana.
 David has argued numerous appeals at the Louisiana Supreme Court, the Fifth Circuit Court of Appeals, and all appellate courts in Louisiana.

 David’s area of expertise also extends to the creative defense of class action and other complex litigation that has involved his participation as trial counsel and appellate counsel in cases as diverse as civil rights litigation, toxic tort litigation, commercial litigation, and insurance coverage litigation.

-David is highly respected for his aggressive and creative litigation strategies and has managed hundreds of individual cases and class actions in his twenty years of experience.
+David is highly respected for his aggressive and creative litigation strategies and has managed hundreds of individual cases and class actions in his thirty years of experience.

-David is listed in the Best Lawyers in America and Super Lawyers.
+David has been recognized in the Best Lawyers in America since 2007 and Super Lawyers since 2010.
 He is a frequent lecturer on issues of complex and mass tort litigation for the Louisiana Association of Defense Counsel, the Louisiana State Bar Association, and the LSU Law School.
 In 2012, David spoke at the Harvard Medical School on the topic of asbestos-related disease.

 - Appellate Victory - David Bienvenu and Jade Shaffer recently obtained an appellate victory for our client in a benzene exposure case.
 Our firm represented the premises owner and former employer of the plaintiff.
 The plaintiff alleged that his multiple myeloma was caused by occupational exposure to benzene while working as a shift foreman from 1964 through 1983.
 The plaintiff was diagnosed with multiple myeloma in March 2015 but did not file suit until three years later, after seeing an advertisement from an attorney in a magazine regarding benzene in June of 2018.
 On appeal, we argued that the plaintiff’s claim prescribed in March 2016, one year after his diagnosis, as the diagnosis constituted “constructive knowledge” under Louisiana law sufficient to commence prescription.
 The Louisiana First Circuit Court of Appeal upheld the District Court’s ruling, sustaining our Peremptory Exception of Prescription, and dismissing the claims against the defendants.